The New Klondike

 The New Klondike is a 1926 American black-and-white silent romantic comedy sports drama film directed by Lewis Milestone for Famous Players–Lasky.
 The film was set against the backdrop of the Florida land boom of the 1920s, and stands as Ben Hecht's first film assignment.

 Plot

-Small-town pitcher Thomas Kelly (Thomas Meighan) is sent to Spring training with his baseball team in Florida, but is fired by the team's jealous manager, Joe Cooley (Jack W. Johnston).
+Small-town pitcher Thomas Kelly is sent to Spring training with his baseball team in Florida, but is fired by the team's jealous manager, Joe Cooley.
 Kelly is then talked into being the celebrity endorser for a Florida real estate firm, and his former teammates invest money in the firm through him.
-Still jealous of Kelly's popularity, Cooley conspires with crooked broker Morgan West (Robert Craig) to sell Kelly and the investors some worthless swampland.
+Still jealous of Kelly's popularity, Cooley conspires with crooked broker Morgan West to sell Kelly and the investors some worthless swampland.
 Kelly and his friends lose their money, but Kelly struggles to recoup the losses.
 He eventually makes a fortune, repays the investors, and is himself appointed team manager in place of Cooley.